Data Exfiltrators Send Info Over PCs' Power Supply Cables - Slashdot

 Depends on the filters.
 They will try to transmit power-spikes and those can get trough an inline-UPS as well to a degree.
 The whole thing is a worthless stunt anyways as you need to tap the power-line close by.

+That might not be as difficult as you'd think.
+Commercial buildings have a lot of people coming and going doing maintenance, and most commercial buildings don't hide the basic electrical stuff inside of highly secured areas, they reserve such security for devices that are expensive, or devices that do something important, or for devices that have important information on them.
+For most buildings the vast majority of the power is for regular mundane things like lighting and HVAC, so the raw incoming power

 Virus scanner plugs this security hole.
-(Score:3, Funny)
+(Score:5, Funny)

 On my work machine our overzealous virus scanner settings have closed this security hole... the CPU is constantly pegged at 100% ensuring that the power can't fluctuate at all.